rhine59/CEMAnsibleTowerIntegration/README.md

 ![user password](images/2020/01/user-password.png)

-If you do NOY do this, then you will get ...
+If you do NOT do this, then you will get ...

 ![passwords needed to start](images/2020/01/passwords-needed-to-start.png)